Click on images to enlarge

 None of the MXA test riders could race the stock 300XC to its fullest potential on a motocross track because of the enduro/cross-country suspension settings.
 It was so soft that on Glen Helen’s massive Mount Saint Helen downhill, the forks would bottom out when you applied the brakes…and then the rear end would kick.
 Test riders had to slow down to stay in the window of the forks and shock.

-In stock trim, the enduro soft 0.44 kg/mm fork springs allowed the front suspension to dive too much, eating up usable travel before it even encountered a bump.
+In stock trim, the enduro soft 0.44 kg/mm fork springs on the 2012 model allowed the front suspension to dive too much, eating up usable travel before it even encountered a bump.
 We drop-kicked the 0.44 kg/mm fork springs for 0.48 kg/mm springs (and supplemented with vigorous clicking of the compression and rebound settings).
 In the end, we revalved the XC forks to SX damping specs.

 STEP THREE: POWER IS NOT A PROBLEM ON THE 300XC, BUT IT CAN BECOME ONE IF YOU TURN THE XC INTO AN SX